Complete NLO corrections to off-shell $\boldsymbol{t\bar{t}}$ production in the $\boldsymbol{\ell+j}$ decay channel: Differential distributions

 Even after applying the ${\cal Q}_{cut}=20$ GeV cut, we can observe that some fiducial phase-space regions are strongly affected by higher-order effects.
-This is, for example, the case for the $H_T$ and $p_{T,\, b_1}$ observables, where in the high $p_T$ tails gigantic NLO corrections of up to $+750\%$ for $H_T$ and $+280\%$ for $p_{T,\, b_1}$ are observed.
-These huge NLO QCD corrections stem from hard jet radiation recoiling against the $t\bar{t}$ system, that lifts off the kinematical suppression present at LO.
-The latter is responsible for the top-quark pair being produced in the back-to-back configuration.
+This is, for example, the case for the $H_T$ and $p_{T,\, b_1}$ observables, where in the high-$p_T$ tails gigantic NLO corrections of up to $+750\%$ for $H_T$ and $+280\%$ for $p_{T,\, b_1}$ are observed.
+These huge NLO QCD corrections result from the hard jet recoiling against the LO system.
+This opens up a new phase-space region because the $t\bar{t}$ system no longer needs to be back-to-back in the transverse plane.
 For $H_T$ the \NLOqcd scale uncertainties reach up to $44\%$ in this phase space region, while the ratio of \NLOfull to \NLOqcd amounts to $1.02$.
 This relatively small difference between the complete NLO result and the NLO QCD part can be explained, on the one hand, by the large ratio between \NLOqcd and \LOfull, driven by \NLOthree.
 On the other hand, the QCD background from \NLOone contributes about $+15\%$ (compared to \Bornthree), while electroweak Sudakov logarithms from \NLOfour amount to $-5\%$.
 The \NLOfive subleading part gives a contribution of the order of $+8\%$.
 Due to a cancellation among various $\text{NLO}_i$ the overall impact of the subleading corrections is, therefore, quite limited.
 For $p_{T,\,b_1}$ the \NLOqcd scale uncertainties reach up to $34\%$ and become of the order of the \LOfull ones.
 Also in this case we could find small higher-order corrections to subleading LO contributions.
-In particular, for \NLOone we have effects of the order of $+14\%$ with resepct to \Bornthree, while \Bornone is about $+8\%$.
-The electroweak Sudakov logarithms present in \NLOfour are of similar size as \Bornone but with a opposite sign.
+In particular, for \NLOone we have effects of the order of $+14\%$ with respect to \Bornthree, while \Bornone is about $+8\%$.
+The electroweak Sudakov logarithms present in \NLOfour are of similar size as \Bornone but with an opposite sign.
 In this case, too, \NLOthree has the dominant impact, resulting in a difference of $3\%$ between \NLOqcd and \NLOfull, which is an order of magnitude smaller than the uncertainties associated with the scale variation.

 In the case of $p_{T,\,b_2}$, the complete NLO corrections are significantly smaller, only of the order of $+10\%$.
 In the tail of the distribution, the \NLOqcd (complete \NLOfull) uncertainties also decrease significantly to approximately $4\%$ $(7\%)$.
 In addition, subleading higher-order contributions cancel each other out again.
 Indeed, \NLOfour contributes with $-8\%$, while the \NLOqcd corrections are of the order of $+15\%$.
 Overall, the difference between \NLOqcd and \NLOfull is $-5\%$, which is of the order of the theoretical uncertainties.
 Finally, $M_{b_1b_2}$ shows rather moderate \NLOfull corrections up to $+40\%$ in the tails of the distribution.
 In these phase-space regions, the difference between \NLOqcd and \NLOfull is around $-3\%$, while the \NLOqcd uncertainties are of the order of $11\%$.
 The dominant subleading contribution is given by \NLOfour, which contributes $-6\%$ compared to $\text{Born}_3$.
 All other subleading Born-level and NLO contributions are very small, below $2\%$.